 In the decades since Star Trek first debuted in 1966, hundreds of actors have beamed in and out of Gene Roddenberry's sci-fi universe.
 From Starfleet captains to redshirts, Vulcans to villains, we've loved them all… and we've missed the Star Trek stars that have gone.
 As fans flock to theaters to watch the newest generation of stars trek Into Darkness, we pause for a moment to remember a few of the Trekkers we've lost.

 Ricardo Montalbán appeared in Star Trek only twice – once on TV and once on film – but he made it count.
 Reprising the role he first played in original series episode "Space Seed," Montalbán returned to the franchise in Star Trek II: The Wrath of Khan.
 As the villainous Khan Noonien Singh, a superhuman determined to wreak havoc with the U.S.S.
 Enterprise, Montalbán stole the show, thrilling audiences and reviving the then-dwindling franchise.
 Montalbán remains one of the most beloved guest stars in Star Trek history – and Khan a beloved movie villain – thanks in large part to the enigmatic actor.
-Montalbán put his charisma to good use in other roles as well, from his Emmy-winning turn in the miniseries How the West Was Won, to Fantasy Island's mysterious Mr. Rourke, to his epic Chrysler Cordoba commercial with its "soft Corinthian leather" catchphrase.
-Montalbán continued acting and charming audiences until his death of congestive heart failure on January 14, 2009.
+Montalbán put his charisma to good use in other roles as well, from his Emmy-winning turn in the miniseries How the West Was Won, to the mysterious Mr. Rourke of Fantasy Island, to his epic Chrysler Cordoba TV commercial with its "soft Corinthian leather" catchphrase.
+Montalbán continued acting and charming audiences until his death of congestive heart failure Jan.
+14, 2009.
 Now, in Star Trek Into Darkness, Benedict Cumberbatch (of Sherlock fame) brings Khan back to the big screen.
 Will this next generation Khan be as beloved as his predecessor?
 We can't wait to find out.

 Written by Linnea Crowther